574n13y/Dev_Ops/day29.md

 3. **Cloud Computing**: Discuss the benefits of serverless architecture.
+  * Serverless architecture allows developers to build and run applications without managing servers.
+The cloud provider handles the infrastructure.

+   - **Benefits:**
+    - **Cost Efficiency:** Pay only for execution time (e.g., per function invocation).
+    - **Scalability:** Automatically scales up or down based on demand.
+    - **Reduced Operational Overhead:** No server management, patching, or provisioning required.
+    - **Faster Time-to-Market:** Focus solely on application logic.
+    - **Event-Driven:** Ideal for applications with unpredictable workloads or microservices.

 4. **DevOps**: What’s the difference between continuous delivery and continuous deployment?